The Details of Chris Watts' Triple Murder Case Are Even Crazier Than You Realized

-But none were more damaging than his former mistress, who finally broke her silence in an interview with The Denver Post published Thursday.
+But none proved more damaging than his former mistress, who broke her silence in a November interview with The Denver Post.
 "He's a liar," asserted Nichol Kessinger.
 "He lied about everything."

+The shocking depths of his morality will be explored once more in Lifetime's dramatized retelling, Chris Watts: Confessions of a Killer, airing tonight at 8 p.m.
+But for Kessinger it all began with that first deception, when he told her he was in the process of getting a divorce.

-Starting with the fact, it turns out, that he was not in the process of getting a divorce.
-When news crews descended on Chris' Frederick, Colo. home the day after his wife and kids went missing Aug.
-13, some viewers saw a man distraught over the sudden disappearance of his 15-weeks-pregnant wife (she was expecting a boy to be named Nico) and daughters.
-Others saw a person surprisingly restrained considering his current, heartbreaking situation.
-But what Kessinger saw was a guy who was, despite what he had claimed to her, very much still married.
+As news crews descended on Chris' Frederick, Colo. home the day after his wife and kids went missing Aug.
+13, 2018 some viewers saw a man distraught over the sudden disappearance of his 15-weeks-pregnant wife (she was expecting a boy to be named Nico) and daughters.
+Others took note of a man showing a remarkable amount of emotional restraint considering his current heart-wrenching situation.

+Kessinger, though, she saw a man who was very much still married despite all his protestations to the contrary.

-Kessinger was working in the environmental department with an Anadarko Petroleum contractor when she first connected with the 33-year-old Anadarko employee this past June.
-When he walked into her office to introduce himself, she made notice of the fact that he didn't wear a wedding ring and was, in her mind, not too bad to look at.
-"When he spoke to me, he was very softspoken," she told the paper.
+She had first connected with the 34-year-old Anadarko Petroleum employee that June, through her work in the environmental department of one of the company's contractors.
+As he walked into her office to introduce himself, she would recall to the paper, she made notice of his everyman good looks and absence of a wedding ring on his left hand.
+"When he spoke to me, he was very soft-spoken," she told the paper.
 "He appeared to be a good listener."

 RJ Sangosti/The Denver Post via Getty Images